-Royal Raid Ads is an unwanted application with potentially dangerous tendencies.
-Various sources have flagged it as an Adware type of computer virus.
+Royal Raid is an unwanted application with potentially dangerous tendencies.
+Royal Raid is flagged as an Adware type of computer virus.

 Adware is a form of malicious software.
 Its name comes from the combination of the words advertisements and malware.
 It is widely regarded as a low-to-medium priority danger but one that has to be understood correctly and removed as soon as possible.

 True to its name, this malware will subject you to a constant stream of unwanted ads whether they be in the form of a pop-up, banner or a whole page, one thing is sure – the experience can only be described as very annoying and borderland infuriating.
 Then there are the website redirects.
 Explanation – you want to open a certain web page, instead or in addition to it another one pops-up.
 It is not a mistake and it’s not your fault, this is the malware’s doing.

 What are the dangers associated with Royal Raid Ads?

 Let’s start with something that you may have noticed – the displayed ads are related in some way to your recent web page visits and searches.
 While this is not a unique occurrence, we all know that google and other big companies are collecting data from our web activity, it is very suspicious and troubling because the one accessing and gathering your personal information is some unknown entity, for whom our only information is that he creates adware applications.
 Not a great endorsement by a long shot.
 For this reason we recommend changing your user names and passwords but only after you’ve dealt with.

 It is also very important to understand something and refrain from doing it at all costs – the majority of the advertisements would be completely fake and you will gain nothing from interacting with them.
 Quite the contrary, one of the main purposes of this type of malware is to deceive the infected user into installing even more malicious software, which is often times more dangerous and harmful than the original perpetrator.
 So it is very important to avoid clicking in the ads in the first place and never downloading anything suggested by the virus.